 The center of gravity of a large passenger church van or bus is much higher than most automobiles, which makes it highly susceptible to a rollover or other accident.
 In fact, a fully loaded passenger van has a 300 percent greater chance of rolling over compared to a van occupied by only the driver.
 In many Illinois church van accidents, the driver has not received adequate training in handling a large van full of passengers.
-Other times, the heavy weight and size of the van causes a defective tire to blow or rupture, leading to a serious accident with injuries.
+Other times, the heavy weight and size of the vehicle cause a defective tire to blow or rupture, leading to a severe accident with injuries.

 The Illinois van accident attorneys at Rosenfeld Injury Lawyers represent passengers on church vans and other vehicles operated by religious organizations.
 Our attorneys appreciate the hesitancy many injured passengers may feel when it comes to pursuing a claim against their group.
 However, the vast majority of these accidents are covered by liability insurance policies which insulate the organization from any settlement funds coming directly from their finances.
 If you or a loved one was injured in a church van or bus accident on an Illinois road, we encourage you to contact our Chicago injury law firm for a free case evaluation.

-By 2010, the FMCSA (Federal Motor Carrier Safety Administration) changed compliance regulations requiring CMVs (commercial motor vehicles) to follow effective safety measures and meet new safety qualifications.
+By 2010, the FMCSA (Federal Motor Carrier Safety Administration) changed compliance regulations requiring a CMV (commercial motor vehicle) to follow effective safety measures and meet new safety qualifications.
 Unfortunately, the high expense of retrofitting older vans with new safety features are beyond the budget of many churches.
 As a result, many van owners have not complied with the new regulations, placing all van passengers and drivers in harm’s way.

 Other Causes Commonly Involved in Illinois Church Van Accidents